 Step 5: Once you have clicked the Meta fields option, you need to reach out for the option that allows you to enable and Disable Product Metafields mapping on the newly opened page.
 If you are a new Adnabu user, you need to enable the Product Metafields mapping to allow the integration process with your Google Shopping feed.

 Step 6: Once you have unlocked the page, click on the resource section and select all the desired types of resources as ‘Variants’ or ‘Products,’ from which you want to add to the Meta field section.

 Step 7: Now, select all the desired attributes you want to map to your Google Shopping Feed.

 Step 8: Once you have selected the desired attributes, you need to include the meta field key and the namespace you had previously created on your Shopify store.
 Your click confirms the settings and maps the meta field settings to your Google Shopping Feed.

 Step 9: The last step in the process requires you to click on the ‘Update Feed’ option, to send over your newly mapped feed to the merchant center.

 The meta fields feature is one of the best additions over Shopify as it allows you to include all the relevant pieces of information around your products/ items.

-Considering its significance, we are quite sure that you would not want to miss it over your Shopify store!
-Try out this new feature over your Shopify store and Google Shopping feed and check the results out for yourself.
+Considering its significance, you would not want to miss it over your Shopify store!
+Try out this new feature over your Shopify store and Google Shopping feed and check the results yourself.
 All the best!